pgharts/trusty-cms/app/assets/javascripts/notes.md

 * Get page_edit_javascripts and layout_edit_javascripts out of ruby
 * Reimplement any undefined utility function calls
 * (docs) Load tag reference - "Available Tags" link
-* (docs) Filter reference - I don't know what this is supposed to do, when I click it on radiant's demo it says "no documentation for filter".

 Might work
 ==========